dl1ycf/TeensyWinkeyEmulator/README.md

 -----------------

 This works with an Arduino Leonardo.
-The WinKey protocol is implemented on the HARDWARE serial line, while the USB connection is used for MIDI and MIDI messages (Key-down/up, PTT on/off, CW speed change) are sent to the host PC via USB.
+The WinKey protocol is implemented on the HARDWARE serial line, while the USB connection is used for MIDI.
+MIDI messages for Key-down/up, PTT on/off, and CW speed change are sent to the host PC via USB.

 config.teensy.h
 ---------------

 This works with a Teensy2 (or higher).
-The WinKey protocol is implemented on the HARDWARE serial line, while the USB connection is used for MIDI and MIDI messages (Key-down/up, PTT on/off, CW speed change) are sent to the host PC via USB.
+The WinKey protocol is implemented on the HARDWARE serial line, while the USB connection is used for MIDI.
+MIDI messages for Key-down/up, PTT on/off, and CW speed change are sent to the host PC via USB.
 The only difference between teensy and leonardo is that teensy uses USBMIDI while leonardo uses MIDIUSB.